Jacoby-Y/Jacoby-Y/README.md

 # All of my work and qualifications!
-## The languages I know
+## The technologies I'm comfortable in
-Rust, HTML/CSS/JS, JQuery, Python
+Rust, HTML/CSS/JS, JQuery, Python, Unity/C#

+## The languages I'm a beginner at
+Lua

-## A list of my public work and where you can find it
+## Here is some of my public work
 Web development projects: https://github.com/Jacoby-Y/WevDevPortfolio

 Rust projects: https://github.com/Jacoby-Y/rust-projects